dyashkir/dyashkir.github.com/_posts/2012-01-24-Starting-with-Redis-tutorial.md

 Storing user data
 -----------------

-First we probably want to have our users have unique IDs how to make sure that all in case if we have number of clients accessing Redis this id is unique?
+First we probably want to have our users have unique IDs.
+If we have multiple clients accessing and creating users how to ensure that this id is unique.
 Simple approach is to use

     incr current_user_id